JoudN2001/Library_Management_in_Java_GUI/README.md

 ## 👨‍💻 Author

-* **JoudN** - A third-year Computer Science student passionate about software development and database management.
+* **JoudN** - A Computer Science student passionate about software development and database management.